kaiwaehner/ksql-udf-deep-learning-mqtt-iot/README.md

 ### Requirements
 - Java 8
 - [Confluent Platform 5.0+](https://www.confluent.io/download/) (Confluent Enterprise if you want to use the Confluent MQTT Proxy, Confluent Open Source if you just want to run the KSQL UDF and send data via kafkacat instead of MQTT)
-- MQTT Client (I use [Mosquitto](https://mosquitto.org/download/) in the demo as MQTT Client - I don't start the server!)
+- MQTT Client (I use [Mosquitto](https://mosquitto.org/download/) in the demo as MQTT Client to publish MQTT messages - I don't even start the MQTT server!
+Thus, you can also use any other MQTT Client instead.)
 - [kafkacat](https://github.com/edenhill/kafkacat) (optional - if you do not want to use MQTT Producers, and of course you can also use kafka-console-producer instead, but kafkacat is much more comfortable)

 ### Step-by-step demo